ysfzun/Mustang-Modal/README.md

 ### Width & Height

-Sets the width and height values.
 If you don't set the width and height values, will be responsive design as automatically.
 Width and Height properties take int values right now.

 ```javascript
 MustangModal.prop({